Romance scams cost Canadian consumers $50million+ a year

 Did you know?

-With more people socializing online since the global COVID-19 pandemic, romance scammers have increased their tactics to take advantage of this trend.
 Here’s some of warning signs to help you, a friend or a family member determine if a potential online mate might be a romance scammer:

 1. They generally won’t meet you in person